act-now-coalition/covid-data-model/api/README.V1.md

 <!--- Make changes in api/README.V1.tmpl.md and run `./run.py api update-schemas` --->
 # Covid Act Now API (V1)

-## :warning: API V1 Deprecated
+## :warning: API V1 Shut Down

-API V1 is now deprecated and will stop daily updates on *Monday, October 5th*.
+**API V1 (`data.covidactnow.org`) has been permanently shut down as of February 15, 2026.** All requests return a 403 error.
+Direct S3 access is also blocked.

-Please refer to the [documentation](https://apidocs.covidactnow.org) for the latest version of the API.
+Data snapshots have been frozen since May 2024.
+For data requests or questions, contact api@covidactnow.org.

-For assistance migrating to V2, check out the [migration guide](https://apidocs.covidactnow.org/migration).
+The remainder of this document is preserved for archival reference only.

-If you have any questions, do not hesitate to reach out to <api@covidactnow.org>.
-Thanks!
+---

-## Introduction
+## Introduction (Archived)

-The Covid Act Now API provides the same data that powers [CovidActNow.org](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.
-Read our [blog post](https://blog.covidactnow.org/covid-act-now-api-intervention-model/) annoucing the API for more context and background.
+The Covid Act Now API provided the same data that powered [CovidActNow.org](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.

 ### Update frequency

-Data is updated every day, typically around midnight US Pacific Time.
+Data was updated daily.
+Data snapshots have been frozen since May 2024.

 ## Notable Changes
 * 7/16 - ``projections.Rt`` and ``projections.RtCI90`` now match the Rt in `timeseries.RtIndicator` and `timeseries.RtIndicatorCI90`.
 This value now matches the Infection Rate shown on the website as opposed to a separate value inferred from our SEIR model.